wiremock/wiremock.org/_site/docs/proxying.md

 ## Proxying via another proxy server

-If you're inside a network that only permits HTTP traffic out to the internet via an opaque proxy you might wish to set up proxy mappings that route via this server.
+If you're inside a network that only permits HTTP traffic out to the internet with an opaque proxy you might wish to set up proxy mappings that route via this server.
 This can be configured programmatically by passing a configuration object to the constructor of `WireMockServer` or the JUnit rules like this: